21 Best Zoos in the UK for The Perfect Day Out

 20. Tilgate Nature Centre, West Sussex

-With a whopping 70% of TripAdvisor reviews giving it 5 stars, Tilgate Zoo near Crawley, West Sussex, has been voted overall best zoo in UK and is a pretty cool place to visit.
+With a whopping 70% of TripAdvisor reviews giving it 5 stars, Tilgate Zoo near Crawley, West Sussex, was once rated the overall best zoo in UK according to Parkdean Resorts and is a pretty cool place to visit.

 And oh boy, you won’t be disappointed with the Tilgate Nature Centre!
 It’s got a staggering 144 different species, from otters to owls, tapirs to terrapins, and even reindeer to raccoon dogs.
 You can check out public talks and feeds, holiday activities, or even book a special experience, like “Meet the Meerkats”.